Exploiting Invariance in Training Deep Neural Networks: Experiments

 \section{Experiments}

 We refer to our improved implementation as Network Deconvolution++ (ND++).
 ND++ introduces scale invariance, generalizes the $GL(n)$-invariance to all three common linear transform layers (convolution/correlation/linear) in modern architectures, and uses cross-GPU synchronization to allow reliable training at different scales.
 In the following experiments, all linear transform layers are enhanced with ND++.
-The numbers reported in this section are based on the settings described in Sec.~\ref{sec:acceler}.
 In fine-tuning experiments, the pretrained backbone network is replaced with a backbone pretrained with ND++.
 For a fair comparison, we have also experimented with training from scratch to verify the gain is not only from the improved backbone.
 Standard stochastic gradient descent is used for all experiments.
-We continue to use learning rate decay in the face of inherent non-linearity and the mini-batch training.
+We continue to use learning rate decay in the face of inherent non-linearity and mini-batch training.